smerschjohann/tty0.it/content/posts/windev/wsl-custom-distro/index.md

 I use this as a daily driver without any issues.

-You can integrate it in a Dockerfile like this:
+You can integrate it in a Dockerfile by copying the files and enabling the service.

 ```Dockerfile
 FROM registry.fedoraproject.org/fedora-toolbox:38 as devbox